RigsOfRods-Community/ai-waypoints/README.md

 Open an issue in this repository and provide the terrain name, desired preset name and waypoints list.
 Pull requests are welcomed also, the json file is very simple structured.

-# Maps with waypoint presets
+# Terrains with waypoint presets
 f1_testtrack 0.8
 Bajarama_V2
 Bajarama_V2 Snow